CarXTechnologies/dro-map-uploader/README.md

 Open the created scene (item 2) and create a scene object (GameObject) by transferring the 3d model to the scene.<br>

 For the created GameObject, add the necessary components (section 3).<br>
-To create a reusable object (Prefab), create the Assets/MapResources/%your_folder%/ Prefabs folder.<br>
+- To create a reusable object (Prefab)<br>
+- Create the Assets/MapResources/%your_folder%/ Prefabs folder.<br>
-Right-click on the object in the scene and select the Prefab → Unpack Comletely menu.<br>
+- Right-click on the object in the scene and select the Prefab → Unpack Comletely menu.<br>

 Next, move the GameObject to the created Prefabs folder from the scene.<br>
 Thus, it becomes possible to reuse the object the required number of times.<br>

 <h2>Adding the main components</h2>
-The project supports several types of components that are transferred to the game.
-The main ones are:<br>
+The project supports several types of components that are transferred to the game.The main ones are:<br>

 - The point of appearance of the car on the map